ad980096/Resume-Screening-with-Machine-Learning./README.md

 # Resume-Screening-with-Machine-Learning.
-his project uses Machine Learning and NLP to automatically screen resumes and classify candidates based on job relevance.
-It extracts key skills, cleans text data, and trains models for accurate candidate shortlisting.
-Built with Python, Scikit-learn, and NLP libraries in Jupyter Notebook.
+This project automates the process of resume screening using machine learning and natural language processing (NLP).
+It analyzes resumes, extracts key skills and qualifications, and classifies candidates based on their suitability for specific job roles.

+Features:-
+Resume text preprocessing and cleaning
+Keyword and skill extraction using NLP techniques Feature engineering for candidate profiling
+Model training for candidate shortlisting
+Evaluation of classification accuracy
+Easy integration with HR systems for automation

+Technologies Used:-
+Python
+Scikit-learn, Pandas, NumPy
+NLTK / spaCy for NLP
+Jupyter Notebook for model experimentation